Fri, Dec 12

 Black Box Theater, Studio Complex

 In this new multidisciplinary venture by harp innovator and composer Maeve Gilchrist, time is slowed down through the process of careful observation and imagination.
 The performance is the culmination of a year-long residency at Kaatsbaan in 2025, during which Maeve wrote a solo-harp composition each month.
-Into 12 Dances, she interweaves site-specific recordings, poetry, and visual stimulation she gathered in each day while at Kaatsbaan.
+Into 12 Dances, she interweaves site-specific recordings, poetry, and visual stimulation she gathered each day while at Kaatsbaan.

 I believe that we live in an over-stimulated society and a lot of the busyness that clouds or cushions our day-to-day feels vapid in substance.
 There is little incentive to make room for the stillness that breeds reflection or imagination.
 This project is my personal commitment to a monthly observation of where we are: me and the world.
 A modest sonic snapshot of the most ordinary kind of beauty.
 The type of joy that is only noticed once taken away.